Spatial Re-parameterization for N:M Sparsity: Related Work

-\textbf{Unstructured Sparsity}.
-Unstructured sparsity removes individual weights at arbitrary positions of the network.
-Gradient~\cite{lee2018snip}, momentum~\cite{ding2019global} and magnitude~\cite{han2015learning} are often used to identify and remove insignificant weights.
-Recent advancements learn to train an unstructured sparse network.
+By removing individual weights at arbitrary positions of the network to address the heavy parameter burden, unstructured sparsity has emerged as a fervent area of research over the last decade~\cite{lecun1989optimal, han2015learning, louizos2017learning}.
+Gradient~\cite{lee2018snip}, momentum~\cite{ding2019global}, magnitude~\cite{han2015learning}, and many others, are often used to identify and remove insignificant weights.
+Recent advancements learn to train an unstructured sparse network in a dynamic sparse manner towards performance enhancement.
 RigL~\cite{evci2020rigging} alternatively removes and revives weights based on magnitudes and gradients.
 Sparse Momentum~\cite{dettmers2019sparse} considers the mean momentum magnitude in each layer to redistribute weights.
 Besides, gradual sparsity is widely adopted to boost performance~\cite{zhu2017prune,liu2021sparse}.
 Unstructured sparsity is demonstrated to well retain performance, even at a very high sparsity over 95\%~\cite{liu2021sparse}.
-However, it defects in the resulting irregular sparse tensors that gain rare speedups on general hardware~\cite{wang2020sparse}.
+However, the resulting irregular sparse tensors make it gain rare speedups on general hardware~\cite{wang2020sparse}.